UBC-STAT-IT/Documentation-Public/StatOffice/RequestTrackerStarterGuide.md

 <img width="706" alt="image" src="https://github.com/user-attachments/assets/abeda3b9-6c40-4338-bafd-a2dd595c3609" />

-Click the 'Status' dropdown menu and click 'resolved'
+Click the 'Status' dropdown menu and click 'resolved'.
+Then click the 'Save' button.

 <img width="694" alt="image" src="https://github.com/user-attachments/assets/4c508754-78e6-45cd-a596-181045aab9b8" />

-If any of the other statuses match the situation, choose one of those instead.
+Otherwise if any of the other statuses match the situation, choose one of those instead.

 If you resolved the ticket then the ticket will no longer be shown to you or anybody else on the front page or the ticket queue.
 It has been archived but can be found with the ticket search tool found on the top menu bar.